28 Ravensworth Grove

 Sometimes any of the above can lead to a reliance on substances including alcohol.

 For children this may be more difficult to identify.
 Their problems are often made apparent by displaying problematic behaviors at home or at school and often children and young people find it difficult to articulate and identify what is distressing them.
 Creative working offers them a language to speak through.

 The core model that I work from is Person Centred.
 This means that I believe that we all have the potential to find our own way through our difficulties.
 When we can tap into that potential it is like a refreshing and nurturing Wellspring of life to draw from.
 Sometimes we need someone else to help us to connect with this, and begin to recognise this part of ourselves and listen to it.

 We all have many layers of experiencing in our lives no matter what our age is and this can effect how we respond to our current life situations.
 Counselling is about working within these layers to bring freedom to be the person that you want to be in the now and in the future.

 Change is possible if we can listen and empathise with ourselves and connect with our wellspring potential.

 In addition to Person Centred I can work with tools integrated from Cognitive Behaviour Therapy and Brief Solution Focussed Therapy therefore working in an integrative, humanistic approach.
 Though offering choice in ways of working is always priority in the counselling relationship.
 An empathic non-judgemental environment is nurtured throughout Creating a safe way to begin to work through any of the above.

-The first session will be free to give us a chance to meet and for you to find out any further information that you need before committing to further sessions.
+The first session will at a reduced cost £15 to give us a chance to meet and for you to find out any further information that you need before committing to further sessions.
 It will be at this point that we can discuss any concessions.
 I will hold a limited number of spaces for this.